deltoss/MitchRankChecker/README.md

     * Bing
 * History of Rank Check Requests
 * Background Jobs
-    * Rank searching is as a background job, as the rank check process can take some amount of time.
+    * Rank searching executes as a background job.
+    * Why?
+        * The rank check may take a long time, depending on the user's query
+        * User can make multiple rank check requests without waiting.
 * Automated Unit Tests

 # Documentation